hakiers/ai-algorithms/README.md

+# Linear Regression
-# This repository contains implementations of Linear Regression written in C++ from scratch, without external ML libraries.
+This repository contains implementations of Linear Regression written in C++ from scratch, without external ML libraries.